Kalan-Lab/codoff/README.md

 ### Example 2: Providing a genome-wide FASTA file and coordinates of a focal region

 (WORKS ONLY FOR BACTERIA) Full genome is provided as a FASTA or GenBank file.
-If CDS features are missing gene calling is performed using [pyrodigal](https://github.com/althonos/pyrodigal) Afterwards, the focal region is determined through user speciefied coordinates.
+If CDS features are missing, gene calling is performed using [pyrodigal](https://github.com/althonos/pyrodigal).
+Afterwards, the focal region is determined through user speciefied coordinates.

 ```bash
  codoff -s NZ_JALXLO020000001.1 -a 341425 -b 388343 -g Sw_LK413/LK413.fna -p example_plot.svg
 ```

-Here we also requested the `-p` argument to generate a plot of the simulated distribution of cosine distances for regions of similar size to the focal region and the actual cosine distance for the focal distance (blue vertical line):
+Here, we also requested the `-p` argument to generate a plot of the simulated distribution of cosine distances for regions of similar size to the focal region and the actual cosine distance for the focal distance (blue vertical line):

 ![figure](https://raw.githubusercontent.com/Kalan-Lab/codoff/main/codoff_actual_empirical_pvalue_image.svg)